akokolo/demo_git/README.md

 Demo for git : it works well.

-Modification of Readme from Github
+Modification of Readme from Github.

+Also locale modification.